 - Dry cleaners – New types of fabric and chemicals

-- will cause less demand for dry cleaners.
+- This will cause less demand for dry cleaners.

 - As society moves toward a digital lifestyle, grocery businesses will disappear.

-- Facebook: Due to the new GDPR and data privacy legislation, Facebook will either need to adjust its business model or risk losing market share to rival social media platforms that prioritize data protection.
+- Facebook: Due to the new GDPR and data privacy legislation, Facebook will either need to adjust its business model or risk losing market share to rival social media platforms prioritizing data protection.

 Which idea is most likely to result in myopia in marketing?